Andy Murray: 2007: Ascending to the top 10

 Murray reached the fourth round of the Australian Open, where he lost a five-set match against No. 2, Rafael Nadal.

 Following the Miami Masters, where he reached the semi-finals, Murray reached the No. 10 ranking on 16 April.

 The British No. 1 sustained tendon damage during his first round match at the German Open in Hamburg.
 Murray was up 5–1 when he hit a forehand from the back of the court and snapped the tendons in his wrist, leaving him out of action from 15 May until 7 August, thereby missing Wimbledon.
 During this rest period, Murray rose to No. 8, but by 7 August, he had dropped to No. 14.

-Murray suffered a third round loss at the US Open.
+Murray suffered a third round loss at the US Opento Lee Hyung-taik.
 At the Masters tournaments, Murray reached the semi-finals of Indian Wells and Miami.
 At Rome and Cincinnati, Murray exited in the first round whilst going out in the second in Canada.
 In the final two masters tournaments, Murray exited in the third round in Madrid and he went out in the quarter-finals of Paris.
 Murray won titles in San Jose and St. Petersburg.
 He also reached the final of tournaments in Doha and Metz, finishing the season ranked 11th in the world.

 In November, Murray split with his coach Brad Gilbert and added a team of experts along with Miles Maclagan, his main coach.